github/codeql/docs/language/learn-ql/java/introduce-libraries-java.rst

 ➤ `See this in the query console <https://lgtm.com/query/690010016/>`__.
 When we ran it on the LGTM.com demo projects, the *neo4j/neo4j*, *gradle/gradle* and *hibernate/hibernate-orm* projects all contained examples of this pattern.

 For dealing with legacy code that is unaware of generics, every generic type has a "raw" version without any type parameters.
-In QL, raw types are represented using class ``RawType``, which has the expected subclasses ``RawClass`` and ``RawInterface``.
+In the CodeQL libraries, raw types are represented using class ``RawType``, which has the expected subclasses ``RawClass`` and ``RawInterface``.
 Again, there is a predicate ``getSourceDeclaration`` for obtaining the corresponding generic type.
 As an example, we can find variables of (raw) type ``Map``:

 .. code-block:: ql